atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 The captain of the ship admiring the beauty of Florina, by her modest aspect, conceived she was a person of noble extraction; therefore he discharged therest, and retained her only, whom he commanded
 [114]
-to be entertained with all the respect and favour the nature of her situation would allow; and the better to effect his orders, he fosook his cabin, and lodged her in it, charging his servants to attend, her with as great diligence as on himself; so that she might perceive, as they entertained her with civility, so they likewise honoured and respected her, by never once attempting to violate her chastity, which , she esteemed more precious than her life.
+to be entertained with all the respect and favour the nature of her situation would allow; and the better to effect his orders, he fosook his cabin, and lodged her in it, charging his servants to attend, her with as great diligence as on himself; so that she might perceive, as they entertained her with civility, so they likewise honoured and respected her, by never once attempting to violate her chastity, which, she esteemed more precious than her life.

 Notwithstanding this unexpected indulgence, she could not forget her lost Medor :—she wept, as if his absent idea had a regal prerogative to create her tears, and lamented the unfortunate accident that had lately befallen her.—In her contemplations she ruminated upon his absence, and her own present misery,frequently bursting into public exclamations.
 [115]

 The captain perceiving her distress, used his best endeavors to sooth her sorrows; telling her at the same time, that no proceedings should be exercized against her, and that such respect should paid her, as her truth and constancy deserved; she having previously made the captain acquainted with her whole history.
-Leaving the princess in the captain’s possession, making the best of his way for Constantinople, we shall return to Plivio and Mersilva, [116]
+Leaving the princess in the captain’s possession, making the best of his way for Constantinople, we shall return to Plivio and Mersilva.
+[116]

 ---

 ## CHAP.
 XIII.

-*Plivio being acquainted with Thalmos success with the princess Athelia, resolves to renew his suit.—He goes to the court for that purpose, and hearing that Mersilca, with the queen and her attendants, were taking the diversion of hunting, he determines to join the chase.—By some accident Mersilva loses sight of the company, and is overtaken by a young lord, named Blithion, one of the party; he attempts her virtue, but is unexpectedly defeated in hisbrutal attempt by the arrival of Plivio, from whom he meets his death.*
+> Plivio being acquainted with Thalmos success with the princess Athelia, resolves to renew his suit.—He goes to the court for that purpose, and hearing that Mersilca, with the queen and her attendants, were taking the diversion of hunting, he determines to join the chase.—By some accident Mersilva loses sight of the company, and is overtaken by a young lord, named Blithion, one of the party; he attempts her virtue, but is unexpectedly defeated in hisbrutal attempt by the arrival of Plivio, from whom he meets his death.

-PLIVIO being informed of his cousin Thalmo’s proceedings, and of the success he had met with in his amours, began to conceive some hope that by the
+Plivio being informed of his cousin Thalmo’s proceedings, and of the success he had met with in his amours, began to conceive some hope that by the
 [117]
 intercession of the princess Athelia, he should obtain his beloved Mersilva.—Upon which he hasted to the court in order to renew his suit; and on being informed that the princess, with the queen, Athelia, and their attendant lords and ladies were hunting in the forest, he immediately repaired thither in order to join the royal company; being fond of the diversion, though, at this time, particularly so, that he might behold the beauty of the fair Mersilva.

-In the midst of the forest, it happened, that the stag escaped from their sight, which caused the company to take different routs in order to find him out, and to renew the chase.-—-Among the rest, there was a young lord named Blithion, that had long conceived a passion for the princess Mersilva, but could never get
+In the midst of the forest, it happened, that the stag escaped from their sight, which caused the company to take different routs in order to find him out, and to renew the chase.—Among the rest, there was a young lord named Blithion, that had long conceived a passion for the princess Mersilva, but could never get
 [118]
 an opportunity of disclosing his affection.